Best free PC games 2022: Get totally free-to-play games

-(Pocket-lint) - There's no price quite like free, is there?
+There's no price quite like free, is there?
 In all walks of life, getting something for nothing feels like getting away with a scam, even when it's far from criminal.

 A decade or more ago, a game going free-to-play was a sign that something was either going badly wrong with its player numbers or that it wasn't good enough to get people to actually pay for it.
 Now, though, that couldn't be further from the truth.
 The model has spawned some of the most successful, dominant games ever released, and there are now more top-quality free games to choose from than ever before.